The most common cause of galactorrhea is overproduction of the hormone prolactin (hyperprolactinemia) due to a tumor in the pituitary gland.

 Imaging tests may be done to look for a cause.

 Prolactinomas usually are very small when first diagnosed.
-They tend to be larger in men than in women, probably because they come to attention later.
+They tend to be larger in men than in women, possibly because they may come to attention later.
 Tumors just above the pituitary gland that do not produce prolactin can increase prolactin secretion if they compress the stalk of the pituitary gland.
 Compressing the stalk can prevent the hormone dopamine from reaching the pituitary gland, where it normally acts to decrease prolactin production.

-The diagnosis is usually suspected in women when menstrual periods are reduced or absent or when breast milk is unexpectedly produced.
-It is also suspected in men with reduced libido and decreased levels of testosterone in the blood who are producing breast milk.
-It is confirmed by finding a high level of prolactin in the blood.
-Computed tomography (CT) or magnetic resonance imaging (MRI) is done to search for a prolactinoma or other tumor near the pituitary.
+Computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more (MRI) is done to search for a prolactinoma or other tumor near the pituitary.
 If no tumor is detected and there is no other apparent cause of the high prolactin level (such as a drug), a pituitary tumor is still the most likely cause, particularly in women.
 In this case, the tumor is probably too small to be seen on the scan.

 If a prolactinoma is large on imaging studies, an ophthalmologist tests the person's visual fields for possible effects on vision.